New South Head Road: Expansion

 By the early 1930s New South Head Road had become a major route as it linked the wealthy suburbs on the harbour foreshore to Sydney's centre.
 The road had developed little since its initial completion and its condition had severely worsened since the disbanding of the Old South Head Road's Trust in 1904, so in 1932 a major redevelopment of the road began which included widening the road to cater for modern day motor vehicles.
 The widening of the road required the creation of seawalls in Rose Bay and Rushcutters Bay, whilst the Rose Bay sea wall had been mainly developed in 1928, the Rushcutters Bay sea wall wasn't completed until later in 1932.
 The road was again widened in the late 1970s and early 1980s to four lanes (two each way).

 Trams

 In the late nineteenth century a tram line was added to New South Head Road.
 The Watson's Bay line began at Wynyard and reached New South Head Road at its starting point in Rushcutters Bay, where a tram depot serving the line was located on the north side of the road.
-The line was expanded along New South Head Road to Edgecliff in 1894 and reached Watson's Bay in 1909.
+The line was expanded along New South Head Road to Edgecliff in 1894 and reached Watsons Bay in 1909.
 The line left New South Head Road in Vaucluse as it became a single track down to Watson's Bay.
 The track was centralized in the late 1920s and early 1930s with the widening of New South Head Road.
 In 1949, the line from Rose Bay to Watson's Bay was closed, but reopened due to public protest in 1950, though was later along with the rest of the line permanently closed in 1960.